 I am Muratcan Cicek, a self-motivated computer scientist.

-Finally, I have been admitted to PhD program in Computer Engineering at UCSC for studying on Computer Vision and now I am part of Professor Roberto Manduchi’s Computer Vision Lab at UCSC.
+In 2017, I have been admitted to PhD program in Computer Engineering at UCSC for studying on Computer Vision and now I am part of Professor Roberto Manduchi’s Computer Vision Lab at UCSC.
 Recently, I have been hired by Computer Vision team of eBay to implement the first library that brings head-based pointing on iOS.
 We just open-sourced HeadGazeLib in September 2018 and it had wide coverage in the international media, including Techcrunch, Venturebeat.